About Me

 .

-To go into more details about these, I'm not using established libraries if possible since they many not exist, and if they do may be too heavy due to scope or indirect dependencies among other criteria.
-More importantly, the fun of learning and discovering whole new applications and trade-offs in the space explored by the article is the whole point, both for me and I hope for the reader.
+To go into more details about these, I'm not using established libraries if possible, since they may not exist.
+If they do, they may be too heavy due to scope or indirect dependencies, among other criteria.

 - An introduction to L-Systems with dynamic widgets to generate pretty fractals or trees.